supa2/Automaton/The-Atm_led-machine.md

 Control a led via a digital pin.
 Control blink speed, pause duration and number of repeats.
 Also very useful for controlling other types of hardware asynchronously, like pulsing buzzers or relays.
-Object interface is compatible with Atm_led.
+Object interface is compatible with Atm_fade.

 * begin()
 * blink()